Live Green! Award for Excellence in Sustainability

 - Cultural Impact

 - Economic Impact

 - Legacy to the Live Green!
 Initiative

 Nominations are evaluated collectively by a panel of external reviewers.
 Winners are determined based on overall points awarded.
 Awards are presented annually during the Symposium on Sustainability and reflect contributions and accomplishments from the previous calendar year.

 Three winners of the 2019 Live Green!
-Award for Excellence in Sustainability was announced during the 2020 Symposium on Sustainability, February 24, 2020.
+Award for Excellence in Sustainability were announced during the 2020 Symposium on Sustainability, February 24, 2020.
 Nominees are evaluated within six areas: environmental, economic and cultural impact, transferability, a legacy to the Live Green!
 Initiative and sustainability, and overall award merit.
 To be eligible for recognition, nominees must have demonstrated evidence of impact during the 2019 calendar year.
 All awards were presented in frames made of a Bur Oak tree, that once stood on the Veenker Memorial Golf Course, sheltering the first tee.
 This tree was part of a group of oaks known as the “Three Sisters”.
 Through the university’s TreeCYcle program, that tree now honors the three award winners.

 Facilities Planning and Management

 Facilities Planning and Management Planning Services, through a request from campus departments and President Wintersteen to incorporate pollinator-friendly habitat on campus, went above and beyond to complete three distinct campus pollinator gardens that are not only visually appealing and attractive but also include specific and diverse grass and forb species to ensure the greatest number of pollinators are served at each individual site.